You can email the London Sound Survey at:

 A recording made of Tower Bridge being lifted was included in the Fermata art show in Washington, USA, and more Tower Bridge recordings inspired and were worked into a musical composition by Iain Chambers which, in a neat cyclical way, was performed inside the bridge itself.

-The 20th-century radio actuality recordings on this site are under copyright and cannot be reproduced elsewhere.
+The 20th-century radio actuality recordings on this site have some residual intellectual property rights and cannot be reproduced elsewhere.
 The modern-day 21st-century recordings on the London Sound Survey are also under copyright but are made available for reuse through Creative Commons.
 This allows you to use or redistribute them within the limits set down by the particular licence in effect here, which is a Creative Commons Attribution–NonCommercial 4.0 International, or CC BY-NC 4.0 for short.

 The attribution part means if you're going to use or redistribute the London Sound Survey's recordings, then you must state they're the work of the London Sound Survey.
 Provide a link to this site's home page or, if that's not possible, display its URL.
 Please also mention the Creative Commons licence.